 The idea is that sales teams can direct their resources toward closing the leads with the highest potential lifetime value and provide a better buying experience to every stakeholder involved in the decision-making process.

-Below, we’ll explain what target account selling is, when to use it, and the four elements that define this powerful methodology.
+In this guide, we’ll explain what target account selling is, when to use it, and the four elements that define this powerful methodology.

 What is Target Account Selling?

-Post-close, all three teams will continue to work closely with the customer success team, who can provide insight into the customer experience that can later be used to refine buyer personas, prospecting strategies, content, and other tactics for future success.
+Post-close, all three teams will continue to work closely with the customer success team, which can provide insight into the customer experience that can later be used to refine buyer personas, prospecting strategies, content, and other tactics for future success.

-Long-term, the focus shifts toward nurturing the relationship via product updates, news, and announcements, as well as continuing to look for new ways to deliver value to key accounts.
+In the long term, the focus shifts toward nurturing the relationship via product updates, news, and announcements, as well as continuing to look for new ways to deliver value to key accounts.

-When to Use Target Account Selling
+When to use Target Account Selling

-TAS involves a lot of deep research and cross-departmental coordination.
+Targeted account selling involves a lot of deep research and cross-departmental coordination.
 You’re investing more effort into lead generation, prospecting, and audience research early on, but all of that work will make the rest of the sales process more efficient and effective — not to mention more valuable for the decision-makers involved in the process.